carweb22/kubernetes/README.md

 <strong>go to your domain and you will see the wordpress "create new site"</strong>

-<strong>I have another app "homarr", copy the homarr code and update your domain, after taht deploy it :)</strong>
+<strong>I have another app for your kubernetes 'Homarr.'
+Copy the Homarr code, update the 2 domains in the code, and then deploy it. 😊</strong>